alexjohnj/SimpleCode/_posts/2011/04/2011-04-09-introduction-to-cocoa-bindings.md

 ---
 layout: post
-title: "Intro to Bindings in Cocoa (As well as KVC)"
+title: "An Introduction To Bindings & KVC"
 description: "An introduction to bindings & key value coding, two methods for simplifying the development of Cocoa applications."
 keywords: "cocoa, objective-c, kvc, key value coding, bindings"
 ---